Elizabeth's CONTACT: email@example.com

 Her short stories have appeared in magazines such as PLOUGHSHARES, REDBOOK, NEW ENGLAND REVIEW AGNI, and KENYON REVIEW, SOLSTICE and in over a dozen anthologies such as LOVERS and DON'T YOU FORGET ABOUT ME.
 She's won a Boston Literary Death Match.
 She received her MFA from Brown University, where she studied with John Hawkes.

 Elizabeth has taught fiction writing at Brown, Emerson College, Bennington MFA and the University of Massachusetts.
 She has taught at Stonecoast MFA (University of Southern Maine) since the program's inception, on faculty for over 15 years.
 She has co-edited an anthology on Soap Operas (2017) and on Teen Idols- IDOL TALK (2018).
 A stage version of Idol Talk premiered in 2019.

-Elizabeth served for over a decade on the Executive Board of PEN/New England, worked on children's literacy issues and founded the Erotic PEN readings.
-She has been a longtime volunteer for Food Link and is involved in other progressive causes.
-She currently teaches Fiction, Pop Fiction and Scriptwriting at Stonecoast MFA.
+Elizabeth served for over a decade on the Executive Board of PEN/New England, worked on children's literacy events.
+She has organized literary fundraisers for Obama and Sen. Elizabeth Warren.
+She's been a longtime volunteer for Food Link and a founding member of the group Writers For.
+She teaches Fiction and Scriptwriting at Stonecoast MFA.
 Elizabeth is an avid Democrat and biker.
 She loves music and movies and hanging out with her 'boys'.
-She lives with her husband and son in Arlington, MA.
+She lives with her family in Arlington, MA.

 www.elizabethsearle.net / www.tonyaandnancytherockopera.com / www.afoursidedbedfilm.com